Auto-Responders That Actually Read the Email

 Incremental path to autonomy

-Start with gated_send across all email categories.
-As you build confidence in specific types — shipping status, password reset instructions, plan upgrade confirmations — switch those categories to monitored or autonomous.
-The oversight_mode is set per-send, so you can mix modes without infrastructure changes.
+Start with the mailbox in gated_send.
+As you build confidence in specific email types — shipping status, password reset instructions, plan upgrade confirmations — route those categories to a mailbox set to monitored or autonomous.
+Oversight mode is a per-mailbox setting, so dedicating a mailbox per trust tier lets you mix modes without changing your agent's code.

 Structured audit trail